1. What is the difference between an individual dual degree, a program dual degree, and a joint degree and which ones are available at the UA?

 17. How long will the agreement remain valid?

 All dual degrees should have a fixed period of validity.
-UA Global recommends five years as the initial period of validity for program dual degrees.
+Arizona Global recommends five years as the initial period of validity for program dual degrees.
 Individual dual degrees will be valid for the time it takes for the student to complete the proposed dual degree program.
 For program dual degrees, it should be stated in the agreement that it will be evaluated prior to the end date to determine whether it will be renewed.
-UA Global will monitor the expiration of all agreements and will send a notice to individual academic units in advance of the expiration date.
+Arizona Global will monitor the expiration of all agreements and will send a notice to individual academic units in advance of the expiration date.

 18. Should there be a foreign language version of the agreement?